jzbontar/ref/README.md

 Ref is a super light-weight command-line open source reference manager.
 It is built on python and vim.

-Install
-===
-git clone
-python setup.py

-Getting started
-===
+Check the website out
+All information is on <a href="http://jzbontar.github.io/ref/">the website</a>.

-Ref is published under a nieteklote license.
+Ref is released under the terms of the MIT license.